What is a Federal Pell Grant?

 Family Contribution (EFC) number that is based on your family's financial

-situation -- your Student Aid Report (SAR) contains this number.
-This number
+situation.
+Your Student Aid Report contains this number.
+Your EFC will determine

 How much money can I get?